-Always on Top: Keep Any Window Visible Always - Digital Inspiration
+Always on Top: Keep Any Window Visible Always

-Say you are checking your emails in Google Chrome and simultaneously watching a YouTube videos in VLC on your small screen laptop.
-The problem is that if you switch to the browser, the media player window moves to the background and vice-versa.
+You are checking your emails in Google Chrome and simultaneously watching a YouTube video in VLC on your laptop.
+The problem is that if you switch to Gmail in the brower, the media player window moves to the background and vice-versa.

 If you would like to prevent that video window from hiding even while you bring the browser to the foreground, you may download “Always on Top” – a free utility that will “stick” any program window to the foreground of your desktop with a simple keyboard shortcut.
 Some examples:

-Browser running in foreground but QuickTime is always visible
+Browser running in the foreground but QuickTime is always visible

 Keep the notepad or calculator handy while using an Excel Spreadsheet